syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 While editing a particular row in normal or dialog edit mode, pressing the **ENTER** key will save the changes made in the specific cell or edit form.
 Similarly, pressing the **ENTER** key while performing editing with the multiline textbox will save the changes.
 However, in a multiline textbox, it is often desired that pressing the **ENTER** key adds a new line break in the text content, rather than triggering the save action.

-To achieve this behavior, you can utilize the `stopPropagation` method along with the [Focus](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.inputs.textbox.html#Syncfusion_EJ2_Inputs_TextBox_Focus) event of the textBox control.
+To achieve this behavior, you can utilize the `stopPropagation` method along with the [Focus](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.inputs.textbox.html#Syncfusion_EJ2_Inputs_TextBox_Focus) event of the textBox component.
 This prevents the default behavior of the **ENTER** key, allowing you to manually handle the newline behavior.

 The following example demonstrates how to prevent the enter key functionality in multiline textbox during editing by utilizing the `Focus` event: